Atif Aslam: 2009–2015

-2015

-He worked with Sachin-Jigar for the song Jeena Jeena for the film Badlapur, The song Jeena Jeena topped various charts and was one of the biggest hits of 2015, which also got him a nomination for the Filmfare award for best playback singer.
-Same year he also recorded Dil Kare for Ho Mann Jahaan.
+He worked with Sachin-Jigar for the song "Jeena Jeena" for the film Badlapur, The song "Jeena Jeena" topped various charts and was one of the biggest hits of 2015, which also got him a nomination for the Filmfare award for best playback singer.
+That same year he also recorded "Dil Kare" for Ho Mann Jahaan.

-Aslam's rendition of "Tajdar-e-Haram" crossed 285 million views on YouTube in July 2020, originally released in 2015, it became the first video origin in Pakistan to achieve the landmark record.
-The qawwali-song, originally sung by Sabri Brothers, was released on 15 August 2015 in CokeStudio Season 8 and has been viewed in 186 countries across the world.
+Aslam's rendition of "Tajdar-e-Haram" reached 540 million views on YouTube in July 2020, originally released in 2015, it became the first video to origin in Pakistan to achieve the record.
+The Qawwali song, originally sung by Sabri Brothers, was released on 15 August 2015 in CokeStudio Season 8 and has been viewed in 186 countries across the world.
 Also, it is Aslam's first individual video on YouTube to make the record.

-2016
+2016–2020

-Aslam worked with musician Arko Pravo for the chartbuster song Tere Sang Yaara from Rustom which topped "Bollywood Life" chart, got nominated for "Filmfare Award for Best Male Playback Singer".
-Atif worked with Mithoon for four versions of the song "Mar Jaayen" from Loveshhuda in 2016, penned by Sayeed Qaudri.
+Aslam worked with musician Arko Pravo for the song Tere Sang Yaara from Rustom (2016) which topped "Bollywood Life" chart, got nominated for "Filmfare Award for Best Male Playback Singer".
+Atif worked with Mithoon on four versions of the song "Mar Jaayen" from Loveshhuda in 2016, penned by Sayeed Qaudri.

 "Dil Dancer" from the movie Actor in Law released, which earned him LUX Award for best playback singer.
-He sang"Yaariyaan" song with Ali Zafar, composed by Sahir Ali Bagga which released on 2016 Defence Day.
+He sang "Yaariyaan" song with Ali Zafar, composed by Sahir Ali Bagga which released on 2016 Defence Day.
 He collaborated with Maher Zain for the song "I'm Alive" and sang "Jal Pari" for the advertisement of Huawei Honor 5X.

-2017

-At the start of the year, "Hoor" song from Hindi Medium released.
-After which, Romantic song "Baarish" from Half Girlfriend composed by Tanishk Bagchi and Ballad song "Musafir" from Sweetie Weds NRI were released.
+At the start of 2017, "Hoor" song from Hindi Medium was released.
+After which, the romantic song "Baarish" from Half Girlfriend composed by Tanishk Bagchi and the ballad song "Musafir" from Sweetie Weds NRI were released.
 Romantic song "Darasal" composed by JAM8 released the same year.
-2 Ballad songs "Main Agar" from Tubelight and "Jaane De" from Qarib Qarib Singlle were out, composed by Pritam and Vishal Mishra respectively.
+Two Ballad songs "Main Agar" from Tubelight and "Jaane De" from Qarib Qarib Singlle, respectively, were out, composed by Pritam and Vishal Mishra respectively.
 In December 2017, "Dil Diyan Gallan" from Tiger Zinda Hai released, composed by Vishal–Shekhar and lyrics by Irshad Kamil.
-The song has garnered over 670M views on YouTube as of January 2021.
+The song had garnered over 670M views on YouTube as of January 2021.
 His first Bengali song "Mithe Alo" from Cockpit film was also released.

-The same year, Pehli Dafa starring Aslam and Ileana D'Cruz was released, which was a composition of Shiraz Uppal.
+The same year, "Pehli Dafa" starring Aslam and Ileana D'Cruz was released, which was a composition of Shiraz Uppal.
 A single "Younhi" written by Atif himself released on Atif's birthday, which featured Aslam and Nicolli Dela Nina.
 "Noor-e-Azal" Hamd released, sung by Aslam and Abida Parveen, a composition of Shani Arshad.
 He also sang ISPR song "Kabhi Percham Main", which was released on 2017 Defence Day.

 He performed at 16th Lux Style Awards by singing "Pakistan National Anthem" and "Us Rah Par".